mihaMaks/word_selection/readme.md

 *pretrained fasttext model vocabulary* and in *https://huggingface.co/datasets/cjvt/sloleks* table

 - file: pret_ft_words.txt contain all nouns and verbs from pretrained fasttext model vocabulary
-- file: checked_words_3.txt is final data from witch selection will be/was made
+- file: checked_words_3.txt is final data from witch selection will be/was made (verbs:nouns ratio == 1:3)

 ## Selection codes: